AndresPK10/pr/plugins/cordova-plugin-battery-status/README.md

 ---
-title: Battery Status
+title: Network Information
-description: Get events for device battery level.
+description: Get information about wireless connectivity.
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one